Our Curriculum Statement

 Mini topics, celebrations and enrichment days are used to bring the topics to life.
 Children in Year 4 receive swimming lessons at the local pool.
 Children in Year 4 are taught French.
 Children have specialist cookery lessons from a cookery teacher, as well as singing and ukulele lessons.

 Schemes in Use at Stanbridge

-Our RE Curriculum follows the Bedfordshire Agreed Syllabus for RE called Identities, Meanings and Values – 2012-2017.
+Our RE Curriculum follows the Bedfordshire Agreed Syllabus for RE 2018.
 The place of Religious Education in the lives of children and young people keeps changing.
 Some things are constant and every person, growing up, finds their own values and beliefs by which to live.
 The tensions of our differences are creative and fascinating for most of us, but occasionally they cause conflict.
 The place of religion in the modern world can be challenging.
 It is vital for our schools to help children and young people to develop their own ideas and ways of living, to learn to be reasonable about belief and religions and to be respectful to those who see the world differently.
 If everyone finds their own path in life, then the great religions of the world can act as guides.
 The daily assembly supports this learning through discussions relating to world religions, values, festivals and celebrations.
 For example – themes explored across the year are: